hsperr/halite-3-reinforcment/Tutorial.md

 My 6 features are:

-1. The amount of resource on the field
+1. The amount of resources on the field
-2. Whether there is a own ship on this field or not (modelled as a proportion of how much resource the ship is carrying)
+2. Whether there is a own ship on this field or not (modelled as a proportion of how much resources the ship is carrying)
 3. Whether there is a enemy ship on this field (also modelled as a proportion)
 4. Whether there is a own base on this field (boolean)
 5. Whether there is a enemy base on this field (boolean)